villano-lab/nrCascadeSim/paper/paper.md

 kinetic energy deposits, and ionization energy deposits, making them useful for a variety of applications, including nuclear recoil calibrations for dark matter direct detection or coherent neutrino detection (CE$\mathrm{\nu}$NS).

+While the GEANT4 [@Geant4] framework allows users to simulate neutron capture, it is not built specifically for neutron capture-based nuclear recoils as NR Cascade Sim is, and therefore uses some underlying assumptions that NR Cascade Sim does not.
+The main approximation used in GEANT4 that we avoid in NR Cascade Sim is that all recoils decay directly to the ground state.
+While this works for some applications, it is necessary to be more precise when an accurate spectrum of neutron capture-based recoils is needed for analyses such as calibration or noise subtraction.

 # Acknowledgements